decentralized-identity/didcomm-messaging/routing.md

 Using a DID for the `serviceEndpoint` is useful when using a mediator.
 The DID should be resolved, and services with type of "DIDComm" will contain valid `serviceEndpoints`.
 The keyAgreement keys of that DID Document should be appended at the end of the routingKeys section from the message recipient's DID Document as per the process in [Sender Forward Process].
 The key advantage with this approach is that a mediator can rotate keys and update serviceEndpoints without any updates needed to dependent recipients` DID Documents.

-A DID used as a mediator in this way SHOULD NOT use alternative endpoints.
-Only URIs described in [transports] are should be used to avoid recursive lookups.
+A DID representing a mediator SHOULD NOT use alternative endpoints in it's own DID Document to avoid recursive endpoint resolution.
+Using only the URIs described in [transports] will prevent such recursion.

 Example 1: Mediator